-But the prestigious private college cost Meg more than she had budgeted for.
-Upon graduation, her student loans stood at more than $100,000!
-The number shocked her.
-Between federal and private loans, Meg had to put more than $1,200 a month towards her debt.
+The prestigious private college cost Meg more than she had budgeted for.
+Upon graduation, her student loans stood at more than $100,000.
+Her student loan debt shocked her.
+Between federal and private student loans, Meg had to put more than $1,200 a month towards her debt.
 As a newly minted graduate, $12,000 accounted for close to 60 percent of her take-home pay.
 And her private student loans had interest rates hovering close to 10 percent, so her monthly payments barely dented the principal balance.

 But that wasn’t even Meg’s worst problem.

 Drowning in Student Loans

 Different banks bought and sold her private student loans, and with each sale, the bank reset the amortization schedule and changed the interest rates.
 That meant that a loan that should have been paid off in 2022 wouldn’t be repaid until 2027 or later.

 “It felt like payments were going nowhere but up, and I was going to pay off the loan even later.”
 The structure of her private loans left Meg exposed to the banks’ whims, and she had no recourse.